ballerina-platform/ballerina-lang/README.md

 #### Concurrency
 An execution model composed of lightweight parallel worker units that are non-blocking where no function can lock an executing thread manifesting sequence concurrency.

-## Ballerina by Example

-[Ballerina by Example](https://ballerina.io/learn/by-example/) teaches you the Ballerina language incrementally with commented examples that cover every nuance of the syntax.
-The source for these can be found in this repository.

 ## Contributing to Ballerina